How to Become an EMT

 HOW LONG DO YOU TRAIN TO BECOME AN EMERGENCY MEDICAL TECHNICIAN?

 Students can expect 10 hours of instruction per day (simulating the intense pace of an EMT), realistic emergency simulations, and assistance in passing the National Registry EMT (NREMT) certification exam.
+Complimentary lunches and dinners are also provided—so all you’ll need to focus on is learning to save lives.

 After you’ve been certified, you’ll still need to keep up with your training and any changes in the field.
 Unitek also offers an EMT refresher course for just that purpose.